crazyklatsch/Arctis7_BatteryReader/README.md

 I made all icons myself, so no copyright or smth.
 If you want to change them, I included the .xcf-file (Gimp 2: i always first exported to png and then only that png to icon).

 I put this program into my autostart and it's a real enrichment to using the headset :)
-I'm not planning to change anything concerning this project, since it works fine for me.
+I'm not planning to change anything concerning this project, since it works fine for me but i'm open to ideas.
 I just wanted to give other people a headstart when trying to accomplish this.

 I'm not affiliated with Steelseries in any way and did this as a hobby project.